- Residents born before March 1, 1926 (with proof of age and residency).

 - First cousins who own farmland jointly or in common may fish and hunt small game on the farmland.
 Their children may fish and hunt small game as well.

 Persons hunting without a license under a resident farmland owner exemption must complete and sign a statement attesting where the property is located and how this land qualifies for a landowner exemption.
 Persons may complete the form in advance and carry it with them while hunting or they may complete the form when requested in the field by a TWRA official or when checking game.
+A form is provided on Landowner Permission Card of this guide.
 Additional forms are available at TWRA offices and TWRA’s website (www.tnwildlife.org).
 Landowners and their children hunting on their parent’s land under this exemption are also exempt from Hunter Education Certification requirements and blaze orange requirements.